arnavt1605/IVR-Caller-System/readme.md

 9. Save Contact button added in `thanks.html`.
 10. Play human voice when called instead of automated voice.
 11. Added reset password code in `reset_password.html`.
+13. Added a script file to schedule a cron job as well

 ### Files needing updates:
 1. `donors.html`